Naan Recipe (Without Yeast)

 add all purpose flour to mixture

-mix flour with the mixture
+mix flour with the mixture.

 6. Make a well in the center and add 2 tablespoons oil.
-Note that you can even add butter instead of oil.
-Use any neutral-flavored oil.

-add oil to flour mixture
+oil added to flour mixture.

-7. Add ¼ to ⅓ cup water or add as required.
+7. Add ¼ to ⅓ cup water or as required.

-add water to flour
+adding water to flour mixture.

 8. First mix and then begin to knead.

-begin to knead the dough
+begin to knead the dough.

-9. Knead to a smooth and soft dough.
-If the curd is thick, then you may need to add more water.
+If the yogurt is thick, then you may need to add more water.
 In case the dough looks dry, then add some more water and knead.

 If it becomes sticky, then sprinkle some flour and knead again.
 You should get a soft stretchy dough.
 You can even use a stand mixer to knead the dough.

 10. Flatten the dough.
-You can even spread some oil all over the dough if you want.
+You can even spread some oil all over the dough, if you want.
 Place in the same bowl.

-11. Place a moist kitchen towel or napkin completely covering on the dough.
+11. Place a moist kitchen towel or napkin completely covering the dough.
 Cover the bowl with a lid and let the dough leaven for 2 hours.

-keep the naan dough covered with moist cloth
+keep the naan dough covered with moist cloth.

-leavened dough after 2 hours
+leavened dough after 2 hours for making.

 13. Make medium-sized balls from the dough.